Top 10 things to do in Brisbane

 8. Brisbane's best playgrounds

-Brisbane has playgrounds your kids will love, featuring attractions like flying foxes, skywalks, tube slides, and mouse wheels.
-Check out favorites like Bradbury Park in Kedron, Frew Park in Milton, and Calamvale District Park.
-For more ideas, explore Brisbane's best new parks and playgrounds.
+Brisbane has playgrounds your kids will love, featuring attractions like flying foxes, tube slides, and mouse wheels.
+Check out favourites like Bradbury Park in Kedron, Frew Park in Milton, and Calamvale District Park.
+For more ideas, explore Brisbane's best themed playgrounds offering fun for the whole family.

 9. Seaside adventures

 Put aside a weekend to explore Brisbane's bayside.
 The Sandgate to Shorncliffe bayside walk is a gorgeous coastal stroll, with plenty to see along the way.
-If you're keen for a fish, or just want to take in the view, The Shorncliffe Pier is the perfect spot.
+If you're keen to fish or enjoy the view, Shorncliffe Pier is the perfect spot.

 South of the river, you will find the hugely popular Wynnum Whale Park.
-Feauturing a large playground, boardwalk, jetty and water play space, it is a great place to spend a warm weekend with family and friends.
-Discover more about Wynnum parks.
+Featuring a large playground, boardwalk, jetty, and water play space, it’s perfect for a warm weekend with family.

 10. Catch a CityCat